“What does it take to get a private pilots license, and how much is this going to cost me?”

 Wow!
 Can you imagine the complex questions and conversations arising after attempting to explain the details of how many hours it will take to become a private pilot?
 Just think, we haven’t even gotten to the concept of cost yet.

 At Third Coast Aviation LLC, we concentrate on getting students to their first solo flight.
 Thus, most of our students can budget about $5,000 to get to their solo flight.
 In the beginning, many students just don’t have a concept of what they will be able to accomplish.
 By concentrating on the solo flight, students can budget 20 to 25 hours of training toward their solo flight.
 Once they have successfully completed their solo flight, they can now take a logical approach to how many hours the rest of their training will take.

-Also, remember that the Certified Flight Instructor is solely responsible for determining when the student pilot is ready for their solo flight, so even this is go by budget is pretty much “up in the air“.
+Also, remember that the CFI is solely responsible for determining when the student pilot is ready for their solo flight, so even this is go by budget is pretty much “up in the air“.
 Well, I hope this helped at least a little.

 To register for your flight lessons today…

 © 2017 by Third Coast Aviation LLC, all rights reserved.